ayxos/node_APIrest/README.md

 node app.js
 ```

-adding mongoose driver to conect node and mongoDB -> package.json
++ Adding mongoose driver to conect node and mongoDB -> package.json
++ Create a file called db.js for db schema
++ insert db.js path at top of app.js
++ redo index.js to connect with new mongo DB